 The Hak5's Wifi Pineapple was designed for penetration testing of networks but is available to sell to the public.
-Some of the benefits that HAK5 is boosting are targeted man-in-the-middle attacks, advanced reconnaissance, credential harvesting, open source intelligence gathering and more - all from a clean, intuitive web interface.
+Some of the benefits that HAK5 is boosting are targeted man-in-the-middle attacks, advanced reconnaissance, credential harvesting, open-source intelligence gathering, and more - all from a clean, intuitive web interface.
 This $100-$200 investment for a hacker is a drop in the bucket when the average cost of a cyber attack for SMBs is $149k according to Kaspersky Lab 2018.
-Oh I forgot to mention the Nano version is so small it fits in a hackers pocket.
+Oh I forgot to mention the Nano version is so small it fits in a hacker's pocket.

 What can you do?

 With this being an ultra terrifying ordeal you might ask yourself, what is there to do?
 One thing that we always recommend is signing up your team for a cybersecurity training.
-These trainings are essential for bringing your team up to speed with today's cyberthreat tactics and will help create a cybersecurity enforced culture that could save your company money and keep it's doors open.
+These trainings are essential for bringing your team up to speed with today's cyberthreat tactics and will help create a cybersecurity-enforced culture that could save your company money and keep its doors open.

-We at Varay offer these one- time cybersecurity company trainings at no cost.
 If you want to make an even bigger change the Trusted Wireless Environment Movement has created a petition to standardized Wi-Fi security standards to combat Wi-Fi threats.
 Whatever you decide to do just be sure to do something.
 Even if it is just mentioning this article can create awareness on this covert issue.